 Generally speaking, there is a higher level of optimism, the property market is back on the boil – at least it is in Sydney – and the stock market has put on some good weight.
 These all help in terms of lifting the overall “wealth effect” the feeling we have of our own personal circumstances and collectively, that of the nation.

 So why this change and what does the year ahead have in store?

-There are a variety of factors that have impacted on the Australian economy and while we shall look at them individually, they splice together in a web of interlinked ways that collectively influence our daily lives.
+There are a variety of factors that have impacted the Australian economy and while we shall look at them individually.
+They splice together in a web of interlinked ways that collectively influence our daily lives.

 Last year we saw interest rates cut twice, for a total of 0.5% taking the RBA base rate to 2.5% – its lowest level since – well a long time ago – since pre 1959, when the Reserve Bank was formed, to be precise.
 At that time, by the way, the Everly Brothers were sitting at number one with “All I have to do is dream” – a lot has happened since then!